LeonardoSouzaV/Desafio2-Stage5-Explorer-Rocketseat/README.md

 <h1 align="center"> FocusTimer Version 2.0</h1>

-<p align="center">Challenge made by Rocketseat's team of instructors for the EXPLORER course, for a better understanding of JavaScript <br/>
+<p align="center">Challenge made by Rocketseat's team of instructors for the EXPLORER, for a better understanding of JavaScript <br/>

 <p align="center">
   <a href="#-Technologies">Technologies</a>&nbsp;&nbsp;&nbsp;|&nbsp;&nbsp;&nbsp;